WWXD/WorldWeb-XD/README.md

  * Add multiple 'boards'
  * Add categories in the categories uploader without SQL
  * Add events in the calendar
+ * Add "moderation" like style for normal users.
+ * Add friends/foes list (for automatically setting above)
  * Others here.

 -------------------------------------------------------------------------------